dekked/subtitleworkshop/README.rst

 * `RemObjects Pascal Script <http://www.remobjects.com/ps.aspx>`_
 * `VirtualTreeView <http://www.delphi-gems.com/VirtualTreeview/>`_

-The installer file was made for NSIS http://nsis.sourceforge.net/, and as it is old it will most probably not work at all with the latest NSIS version.
+The installer file was made for `NSIS <http://nsis.sourceforge.net/>`_, and as it is old it will most probably not work at all with the latest NSIS version.

+I have included two *.bat* scripts that I used to invoke the commands to compile the project; paths are hardcoded so you will need to change that.

 Disclaimer
 ==========